mohn93/flutter_ulink_sdk/README.md

 await ulink.testListener('http://localhost:3000/d/test-slug');
 ```

+## API Endpoints

+The SDK uses the following API endpoints:

+- Create link: `POST /sdk/links`
+- Resolve link: `GET /sdk/resolve?url=...`

+## Example Project

+Check out the example project in the `example` directory for a complete implementation.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.